Raytheon Seeks International Standards For ADS-B

 Key Takeaways:

-• Raytheon proposes adopting a single international standard for ADS-B to lower equipment costs and improve aviation safety.
+• Raytheon proposes adopting a single international standard and frequency for all ADS-B operations (commercial and general aviation) to lower equipment costs and improve safety.

-• Their plan involves specific industry partners, including XM WX for weather, QinetiQ for radio design, Verizon for signal transmission, and ARINC for air-ground radio.
+• Raytheon's plan involves a collaborative effort from major corporations, including XM WX for weather, QinetiQ for radio design, Verizon for signal transmission via cellular towers, and ARINC for air-ground radio.

 See a mistake?
 Contact us.